transcending1/Review/admin/subpage/modules/module_doc/AdaBoost Regression.md

 ### 3.n_estimators
-+ Description

-The maximum number of estimators at which boosting is terminated.
-In case of perfect fit, the learning procedure is stopped early.
+'The maximum number of estimators at which boosting \n             is terminated.
+In case of perfect fit, the \n             learning procedure is stopped early.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |